 The result of the test is primarily for public consumption i.e. for consumers to consider the quality of safety protection offered by the car model based on the NCAP assessment.
-As ASEAN NCAP has moved to a single rating scheme, consumers can simply refer to the safety star rating which comprises
+As ASEAN NCAP has moved to a single rating scheme, consumers can simply refer to the safety star rating which comprises the accumulated score based on the four main assessment pillars under the new protocol for 2021-2025 which are AOP, COP, SAT, and MS.

 About MIROS - The Malaysian Institute of Road Safety Research (MIROS) was established in 2007 as an agency under the Ministry of Transport Malaysia to serve as a central repository of knowledge and information on road safety.
-The findings derived from research and evidence- based intervention programmes provide the basis for the formulation of new strategies, legislations, policies, and enforcement measures, governing road safety at the national level.
+The findings derived from research and evidence-based intervention programmes provide the basis for the formulation of new strategies, legislations, policies, and enforcement measures, governing road safety at the national level.
 Principally engaged in research, MIROS collaborates closely with local and international government agencies and private bodies to further the cause of road safety.